Xyclade/MachineLearning/Readme.md

 Overfitting can be detected by performing [validation techniques](#validation-techniques) and looking into your data's statistical features, and detecting and removing outliers.

 ### Underfitting
 When you are turning your data into a model, but are leaving (a lot of) statistical data behind, this is called underfitting.
 This can happen due to various reasons, such as using a wrong regression type on the data.
 If you have a non-linear structure in the data, and you apply linear regression, this would result in an under-fitted model.
-The left image here below represents a under-fitted regression line whereas the right image shows a good fit regression line.
+The left image here below represents an under-fitted regression line whereas the right image shows a good fit regression line.

 <img src="./Images/Under-fitting.png" width="300px" />
 <img src="./Images/Good_Fit.png" width="300px" />